folio-org/folio-org.github.io/guidelines/which-forum.md

 - In the Pull Request, describe your main changes.
 Also say whether it is now ready to merge, or that you are seeking feedback.
   Follow the guidelines [Development, design, and review processes](/guidelines/development-design-review/).
+  Ensure that the PR title refers to the relevant Jira ticket identifiers as explained in the requirements of [Pull requests checklists](/guidelines/pull-requests-checklists/).

 - To seek feedback on your work, use additional comments on your Pull Request.
 If the specific attention of certain people is needed,